brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 `-XX:ConcGCThreads=[Some Number]` controls the *maximum* number of background threads the garbage collector is allowed to use, and defaults to `hyperthreaded cores / 4`.

 In some cases (especially with ZGC or Shenandoh) you want to increase this number.
-I generally recommend `number of real cores - 1`.
+I recommend ~`number of real cores - 1`.

 Large Pages
 ======